-My practice emphasizes psychoeducational assessment of and consultation with candidates for assisted reproductive procedures, including gestational surrogacy, gamete donation, and intended parents.
+My practice emphasizes psychoeducational assessments and consultations for candidates for assisted reproductive procedures, including gestational carriers, gamete and embryo donors, and intended parents.
 I have been providing these services for many fertility clinics and agencies across the country since 2011.
 I am a doctoral member of the American Society for Reproductive Medicine (ASRM) and the ASRM Mental Health Professionals Group.

 Since 1999, when I first sought out applied experience in private psychological practice, I have participated in and supervised the evaluation and treatment (for both clinical and forensic purposes) of hundreds of children, adolescents, and adults at various sites in Southern Nevada and central Texas, where I completed my pre-doctoral internship.
 In December 2005, I had the distinction of receiving one of the first four doctorates conferred in psychology (clinical emphasis) from the University of Nevada, Las Vegas, where my predominant focus of study and interest was in the detection of malingering and other forms of suboptimal effort within the context of the civil forensic neuropsychological evaluation.
 I was first licensed as a psychologist in Nevada in 2008, and in Iowa in 2022.